litoarias/marvel-app/README.md

 export MARVEL_PRIVATE_API_KEY=YOUR_PRIVATE_API_KEY
 ```

-Then you can **find** a file located on `MarvelApp/Stuff/Environment/Environment.generated.swift` with **the red text colour**, and you must **remove it** to be able to compile project.
+Then you can go to Xcode and **find** a file located on `MarvelApp/Stuff/Environment/Environment.generated.swift` with **the red text colour**, and you must **remove it** to be able to compile project.

-`Sourcery` will generate a configuration file with these credentials, but take in account when you compiling the project, the `Environment.generated.swift` **file is missed**, and `Sourcery` needs compile the project without errors to be able to generate the `Environment.generated.swift` file.
+> `Sourcery` will generate a configuration file with these credentials, but take in account when you compiling the project, the `Environment.generated.swift` **file is missed**, and `Sourcery` needs compile the project without errors to be able to generate the `Environment.generated.swift` file.

 Because of that, you need to **comment** the next lines of code on file `APIRouter.swift`: